Board composition is the beating heart of good corporate governance and high performance

 Charlotte has in excess of 30 years’ experience in the financial services industry as an investment banker in Denmark and UK and is a leading authority on board governance.
 Charlotte is the Founder and Chair of Board Apprentice.

 Dowshan Humzah is a business transformation and digital specialist with over 20 years commercial experience and a former senior director of 2 blue-chip companies.
-He is known for delivering profitable growth, innovation and industry firsts in many markets having worked for RSA Insurance, Virgin Media, Orange, Procter & Gamble and 3 start-ups.
+He is known for delivering profitable growth, innovation and industry firsts having worked for RSA Insurance, Virgin Media, Orange, P&G and 3 start-ups.